graezykev/mono-repo/README.md

 ```

-At last, create the quartus colors by using lighter accents of the primary colors.
+At last, we create the quartus colors by using a lighter accents of the primary colors, even lighter than the tertiary colors.

 ```sh
 touch tokens/color/quartus.js